Alhajras/Raytracer-Data-structures/README.md

 - [x] Add multithreading to LBVH used openMp #pragma omp and also threadiung the construct if only the objects are more than 100.
 - [x] Issue with the kdtree is not allocating memery corectly this gives acces reading vilotaction, fixed by adding (KdAccelNode*)malloc(size * sizeof(KdAccelNode)); instead of _aligned_maloc.
 - [x] I can test the intersection with just the global bouding box.
+- [ ] One rubbet it done now lets test it for more models!